Pasadena, California: Education

 University of the People, the world's first tuition-free online university which awards accredited degrees, is located on Lake Avenue.

 Pasadena had a public library before it was incorporated as a city.
 The Pasadena Central Library was designed by architect Myron Hunt and dedicated in 1927.
 The library has an area of 110000 sqft and was recently renovated without damaging any of its historic integrity.
 Movies like Matilda, Legally Blonde and Red Dragon utilized the Pasadena Central Library for both its architecture and interior while filming.
 The library is also listed on the National Register of Historic Places.

 Media

 Civic Auditorium venue

 The Civic Auditorium is on Green Street.
 It was designed to be the south cornerstone of Pasadena's Civic Plaza.
 Every year, the popular television competition, American Idol films their "Hollywood Week" show there.
 It was also the venue for the Miss Teen USA 2007 pageant.
 The main auditorium is large enough to have been home to the annual Emmy Awards ceremony for 20 years, from 1977 to 1997.
+It is also used for high school graduation ceremonies for the Pasadena Unified School District and several private schools.